rocky/python-uncompyle6/README.rst

 There are a few constructs that still need to be added to Python 3.5 Python 3.6 changes things drastically by using word codes rather than byte codes.
 So that will be yet another challenge

+Python 2.5 and 2.6 installed library routines also decompile; it is probably the same as uncompyle2, although some 2.6 bugs from uncompyle2 have been fixed.
+We handle 2.5 and 2.6 bytecode a little bit differently than the way uncompyle2 does so it is harder to assess quality.

 There is lots to do, so please dig in and help.